-As we transition out of lockdown, it’s likely that some of the lifestyle changes we’ve made will be with us for a long time to come.
+As we transition out of lockdown, some of the lifestyle changes we’ve made will likely be with us for a long time to come.

 Given that three-quarters of a million people lost their jobs in the first four months of the crisis, there’s a lot of talent available out there.
 Thus in a sense, this is an excellent time to start a business – provided that you have the idea to match this new and unfamiliar environment.

 - Why Side income business ideas are important?

 - #4.
 Gardening and Landscaping

 - #7.
 Be a virtual assistant

 - #9.
 Become an entrepreneur

 If your income streams aren’t sufficiently diverse, then you’ll be more vulnerable to economic shocks of the kind that Covid-19 may yet still deliver.